Atlanta University Center

-The Atlanta University Center Consortium (AUC Consortium) is the oldest and largest contiguous consortium of African-American higher education institutions in the United States.
-The center consists of four historically black colleges and universities (HBCUs) in southwest Atlanta, Georgia: Clark Atlanta University, Spelman College, Morehouse College, and the Morehouse School of Medicine.
+The Atlanta University Center Consortium (AUC Consortium) is a collaboration between four historically black colleges and universities (HBCUs) in southwest Atlanta, Georgia: Clark Atlanta University, Spelman College, Morehouse College, and the Morehouse School of Medicine.
+It is the only contiguous consortium of African-American higher education institutions in the United States.
 The consortium structure allows for students to cross-register at the other institutions in order to attain a broader collegiate experience.
-They also share the Robert W. Woodruff Library, a dual degree engineering program, and career planning and placement services.
+They also share the Robert W. Woodruff Library, a dual degree engineering program, and career planning and placement services and the AUC Data Science Initiative.

 History

 The Atlanta University Center (AUC) was created in April 1929, when John Hope, then president of both Morehouse College and the former Atlanta University saw the potential gains from such a consortium.
 Atlanta, Morehouse and Spelman signed the affiliation agreement and became the original members of the AUC.
 Clark College and Morris Brown College joined in 1957, followed by the Interdenominational Theological Center (ITC) in 1959.
 Morehouse School of Medicine (which became independent from Morehouse College) joined the AUC in 1983.
 Morris Brown ended its affiliation with AUC when the school lost its accreditation in December 2002.

 The Atlanta University Center has undergone several administrative and governance changes since its inception.
 In 2004, the business operating as AUC, Inc. was dissolved.
 A new corporation, known as the AUC Consortium, Inc., was established in its place and Marilyn Jackson became the first female CEO and executive director, with fiduciary responsibilities.
 In 2011, the current executive director, Dr. Sherry Turner, was selected to expand the Consortium's community revitalization efforts.